Skip to main content

 GPU accelerated

 GPU accelerated rendering means that the GPU is used for composition.
-Because of that, the frame has to be copied from the GPU which requires more resources, thus this mode is slower than the Software output device.
 The benefit of this mode is that WebGL and 3D CSS animations are supported.
+There are two different approaches depending on the webPreferences.offscreen.useSharedTexture setting.

 Software output device

-This mode uses a software output device for rendering in the CPU, so the frame generation is much faster.
-As a result, this mode is preferred over the GPU accelerated one.
+This mode uses a software output device for rendering in the CPU, so the frame generation is faster than shared memory bitmap GPU accelerated mode.

 To enable this mode, GPU acceleration has to be disabled by calling the app.disableHardwareAcceleration() API.